NexiusTailer/Nex-AC/README.md

 > Use to get a player's last update timestamp
 > * `playerid` - The ID of the player
-> * Returns the timestamp of the last update or `0` if the player is not connected
+> * Returns a timestamp of the last update or `0` if the player is not connected

 #### AntiCheatGetLastReloadTime(playerid)

 > Use to get a player's last (weapon) reload timestamp
 > * `playerid` - The ID of the player
-> * Returns the timestamp of the last reload or `0` if the player is not connected
+> * Returns a timestamp of the last reload or `0` if the player is not connected

 #### AntiCheatGetLastEnteredVehTime(playerid)

 > Use to get a player's last entering vehicle attempt timestamp
 > * `playerid` - The ID of the player
-> * Returns timestamp of the last entering attempt or `0` if the player is not connected
+> * Returns a timestamp of the last entering attempt or `0` if the player is not connected

 #### AntiCheatGetLastShotTime(playerid)

 > Use to get a player's last shot timestamp
 > * `playerid` - The ID of the player
-> * Returns the timestamp of the last shot or `0` if the player is not connected
+> * Returns a timestamp of the last shot or `0` if the player is not connected

 #### AntiCheatGetLastSpawnTime(playerid)

 > Use to get a player's last spawn timestamp
 > * `playerid` - The ID of the player
-> * Returns timestamp of the last spawn or `0` if the player is not connected
+> * Returns a timestamp of the last spawn or `0` if the player is not connected

 #### AntiCheatIntEnterExitsIsEnabled(playerid)